cbartoe/Amazon_vine_analysis/README.md

 # Amazon Vine Analysis

 ##  Purpose
-The purpose of this analysis is to determine if there is a difference in the 5 star rating of reviews for paid (vine) vs non-piad (non-vine) reviews.
+Stakeholders in a fictional company are seeking to determine if ratings paid for using the Amazon Vine program are higher that those provided naturally from product purchasers.
+The purpose of this analysis is to sepcfically identify if there is a difference in the 5 star rating of reviews for paid (vine) vs non-piad (non-vine) reviews.

+## Tools
+Tools used for this analysis include Python, Pandas, Pyspark, AWS RDS connected to postgreSQL, and PgAdmin.

+## Process
+In this project, data was collected from AWS's repository of Vine Reviews.
+Vine is an Amazon program in which companies can pay to have reviews of their product created after participants interact with the goods being sold.
+The dataset was imported into spark (via pyspark) and was processed through ETL.
+It was then uploaded to an AWS Relative Database Service bucket that was connected to postgres and pgAdmin.
+Finally queries of the database were done with postgreSQL .

 ## Results
 1. We can see based on calculations made from the gathered data that we have a total of 904,765 reviews (Fig.1).
 Of those reviews, 572,916 were 5-star (Fig.2).
 That gives an overall rate of 63.32% of reviews being 5-stars (Fig.3).